opensafely/documentation/docs/index.md

 we don’t transport large volumes of potentially disclosive pseudonymised patient data outside of the secure environments managed by the electronic health record software company; instead, trusted analysts can run large scale computation across near real-time pseudonymised patient records inside the data centre of the electronic health records software company.

+## Using OpenSAFELY

+OpenSAFELY is a collaboration between the DataLab at the University of Oxford, the EHR group at London School of Hygiene and Tropical Medicine, TPP and other electronic health record software companies (who already manage NHS patients’ records), working on behalf of NHS England and NHSX.

+**We are now looking to onboard external research groups.
+If you are interested, get in touch.**

 ## Getting started

 To use OpenSAFELY you need git, GitHub, Python, and Docker &mdash; see our [getting started](getting-started.md) pages for complete installation instructions.